 OMG - my first plugin in the repo!!!!!!!!!!!!!!!!

 I am testing out installing through the plugin admin interface in my local 1.4.x branch now.
 As long as it works I will push those changes to Github and we can (finally) close this ticket.
 LOL

-#22 Updated by Dominic Giglio almost 7 years ago
+#22 Updated by Dominic Giglio about 7 years ago

 - Status changed from Assigned to Resolved

 - % Done changed from 0 to 100